Courses

 Offers students an opportunity to conduct full-time research under faculty supervision.

 Offers analytical and/or experimental work conducted under the direction of the faculty in fulfillment of the requirements for the degree.
-Requires first-year students to attend a graduate seminar program that introduces the students to the methods of choosing a research topic, conducting research, and preparing a thesis.
-Requires successful completion of the seminar program.
-May be repeated without limit.
+May be repeated once.

 ME 7996.
 Thesis Continuation - Half-Time.
 (0 Hours)